 The Yuen Center is scheduled to open in 2018.
 It will house a collection of programs of the University of Chicago Booth School of Business, provide space and support for study abroad programs in the College, facilitate academic exchanges with regional partner institutions, and act as an intellectual home for faculty and student research, collaboration and engagement in Hong Kong, China and Asia.
 Booth’s programs at the Yuen Center will include the Booth Executive MBA Program Asia, as well as new and expanded programs on social innovation and entrepreneurship, which will strengthen Hong Kong’s social impact sector.

-University of Chicago News
+Contributed by the University of Chicago News

 For the full article, please click here.